TheForceProtocol/TheForceProtocol/TheForceProtocol_whitepaper.md

-Zhang Linbo——Algorithm & Blockchain Development Engineer
+Rambo Zhang——Co-founder, Algorithm & Blockchain Development Engineer

 Ph.D. of Artificial Intelligence, Chinese Academy of Sciences, Senior Engineer, Senior Network Planning Designer granted by Ministry of Industry and Information Technology.
 His research interests include artificial intelligence and data mining.
 He once worked in Chinese Academy of Transportation, during which he independently completed one national-level project, in charge of over more than 10 provincial-level information projects and participated in more than 30 provincial-level information projects.
 He awarded title of senior engineer in 2013, which make him the youngest member at the time.
 He ever took charge of policy research on domestic application of calling taxi online and autonomous driving technology, as former member of national think tank in the field of Intelligent Transportation.
 He is good at C, C++, C#, JAVA, Python programming languages, and has researched distributed accounting, cryptocurrency, cross-chain information interaction for several years.